xyuan04/YouAreEll-2/README.md

 * It's possible you may also need to understand some of what the [Jackson package](https://github.com/FasterXML/jackson) does.

+* You might like this too : https://www.pluralsight.com/courses/rest-fundamentals
 ## IDs

 #### ID commands in shell